Newt90xz/BlockSystem/src/README.md

 <!-- 3 blocks on top, 5 on the bottom-left, 2 on the bottom-right -->
 <Blocks :initialBlocks="[3, 5, 2]" />
 ```

+> If `showToolbar` is `false`, `initialBlocks` must be provided — otherwise there is no way to add blocks to the grid.

 ---